WSET Level 2 Award in Wines

-To use the online learning platform, you should have basic computer literacy.
+Technology requirements: to use the online learning platform, you should have basic computer literacy.
 A computer is recommended over a smartphone or tablet, and your system should have these requirements.
 For the RI exam, you will need a personal computer (ie unshared), a reliable internet connection, and a second smart device.
 An unshared device is recommended.

 If you don’t receive a reply within 24 hours, please check your spam filter.